-- a) Parents are contacted as soon as practical by their child with teacher or principal supervision. - b) In that conversation, a mandatory meeting is arranged, preferably the same day, but no later than the following day, with the parents, principal, teacher, and student. - c) If determined necessary, the principal isolates the student. - d) The teacher provides a brief, written account of the event which is available to the principal and parents.
+- a) Parents are contacted as soon as practical by their child with teacher or Headmaster supervision. - b) In that conversation, a mandatory meeting is arranged, preferably the same day, but no later than the following day, with the parents, Headmaster, teacher, and student. - c) If determined necessary, the Headmaster isolates the student. - d) The teacher provides a brief, written account of the event which is available to the Headmaster and parents.